On the evolutionary cognitive pressure for experiential awareness: do machines need it?: Computational cognition

-The reasoning process $R$ is modeled by the tuple $\langle KB_{1:t-1},\iota,\tau,d\rangle$, where $\iota$ is the world state inference function such that $w\prime_t = \iota(KB_{1:t-1},\pi_t(\sigma(w_t))), p^P_t \in w\prime_t$ (where $w\prime_t$ is the approximate inference of world state and $p^P_t$ represents the entity in the world, per the axiom of percept of self); $\tau$ is the state transition function, such that $\tau(a^j,w_t) = w^j_{t+1}, j \in [1:i]$; $\nu$ is the utility function that scores states, such that $\nu(w) = u, u \in \mathbb{R}$; and $d$ is the decision process, corresponding to a tree of world states connected via physical actions $a^1,a^2,...,a^i$, constructed through the successive application of $\tau$ and $\nu$ to $w\prime_t$.
+Let a reasoning entity be modeled by $\frac{R}{P}$, meaning a reasoning process $R$ executing on a physical substrate $P$.
+The physical substrate $P$ is modeled by the tuple $\langle s_t, \sigma,\pi,a^1,a^2,...,a^i \rangle$, where $s_t$ is the state of the physical substrate at time $t$, including its spatial position in the world and the values of all its internal properties; $\sigma$ is the sensing function producing data from world state $w_t$, such that $\sigma(w_t) = \{d^1,d^2,...,d^n\}$ ($d^i, i \in [1:n]$ corresponds to one datum); $\pi_t$ is the perception function at time $t$, such that $\pi_t(\sigma(w_t),KB_{1:t-1}) = \{p^1_t,p^2_t,...,p^m_t\}$ ($p^i_t, i \in [1:m]$ corresponds to one percept, and $KB_{1:t-1}$ is the collection of all percepts thus far and rules for their semantic association); and $a^1,a^2,...,a^i$ are physical actions that change the state of the outside world (one of them being the null action). $KB$ represents the entity's \textit{Knowledge Base}, i.e., the total sum of perceptual knowledge obtained thus far.
+The reasoning process $R$ is modeled by the tuple $\langle KB_{1:t-1},\iota,\tau,d\rangle$, where $\iota$ is the world state inference function such that $w\prime_t = \iota(KB_{1:t-1},\pi_t(\sigma(w_t))), p^P_t \in w\prime_t$, where $w\prime_t$ is the approximate inference of world state and $p^P_t$ represents the entity in the world; $\tau$ is the state transition function, such that $\tau(a^j,w_t) = w^j_{t+1}, j \in [1:i]$; $\nu$ is the utility function that scores states, such that $\nu(w) = u, u \in \mathbb{R}$; and $d$ is the reasoning process, corresponding to a tree of world states connected via physical actions $a^1,a^2,...,a^i$, constructed through the successive application of $\tau$ and $\nu$ to $w\prime_t$.
 Notice that, while we are using a state-space exploration formulation of reasoning, this is not a unique option; other formulations (including, but not limited to, statistical inference, inductive and deductive logic, hybrid approaches) are equally valid, and do not affect the main result as long as that formulation includes a world model.